ultralytics/ultralytics/docs/en/guides/ros-quickstart.md

 #### Step-by-Step Usage

 In this example, we use YOLO to segment an image and apply the extracted mask to segment the object in the depth image.
 This allows us to determine the distance of each pixel of the object of interest from the camera's focal center.
 By obtaining this distance information, we can calculate the distance between the camera and the specific object in the scene.
-We begin by importing the necessary libraries, creating a ROS node, and instantiating a segmentation model and a ROS topic.
+Begin by importing the necessary libraries, creating a ROS node, and instantiating a segmentation model and a ROS topic.

 ```python
 import time